Build good mental health with coaching

 If you have a bad day, that's fine and normal - you can deal with whatever happens and be back to baseline soon enough.
 If you're having a great day, you won't embarrass yourself socially by getting too amped up, or make promises you can't keep when feeling unnaturally optimistic.

-Without a balanced state of mental health, you're more prone to those emotions dragging you down into forms of sadness, low energy or chaotic anxiety that can disrupt your ability to be in control of your life.
+Without a balanced state of mental health, you're more prone to those emotions dragging you down into forms of sadness, low energy, or chaotic anxiety that can disrupt your ability to be in control of your life.

-How to have good mental health
+How to develop good mental health

 The five fundamentals of good mental health

-There's a bunch of frameworks and models out there that sum up this idea, which is all about the status of your mind in relation to your body.
+the status of your mind in relation to your body.

 In short: if you don't take care of these in the short-term, you probably won't be able to fix things in the long term.